gilliorem/philosophers/README.md

 ```

 Now that we have a program running with multiple threads, it's time to check if those philo deserve to live

-and if the answer is no, kill them !
-YES, finally, the fun part when people die.
+and if not KILL HIM.

+Finally, the fun part begins.

 In order to do so we are going to use a Monitor, that will just keep track of time.
 So we will get the starting time of simulation (and at this time, we start a stopwatch).

 And from this point onwards, every x milliseconds we are going to get the time since we start and check
 if someone should be dead by now, and if it is the case. kill someone and stop the simulation.

 (same idea if we use the last argument `number_each_philosophers_must_eat`) but this time we keep track of their meals.

 #### IS MONITOR A THREAD ?
 ...
 ...